-The serial device support feature is available on models with an OSD (on-screen-display) chip revision of O5.0 or greater, firmware program MXP21B or greater, and kernel MXK20 or greater.
-If the chips, firmware, or kernel are not the correct revision, they must be updated.
-The chips can be upgraded by purchasing an upgrade kit (consisting of two chips).
-The firmware and kernel updates are free from out web site at www.rose.com.
+The serial feature is available on the multi-platform models only with an OSD (on-screen-display) chips revision of O5.2 or greater, firmware program MXP21C or greater and kernel MXK20 or greater.
+If the firmware, kernel, or chips are not the correct revision, they must be updated.
+The chips can be upgraded by purchasing an upgrade kit, part number ICK-O51 (includes chips ICE-89C51/O51 and ICE-1441/A21.
+All CPU cards in a unit must be upgraded.
+The firmware and kernel updates are free from our web site at www.rose.com (technical support section).

-The serial feature allows you to connect to a serial device such as the serial port on a Unix or Sun computer, a communication device, or any device with a serial port.
+The serial feature allows you to connect a KVM station to a serial device such as the serial port on a Unix or Sun computer, a communication device, or any device with a serial port.
 The serial device is connected to the DB25F CPU port on the UltraMatrix with a serial cable (See Appendix C for serial cable part numbers).
 Any CPU port can be configured to be a serial port.
 When you switch to that port, you are connected to the serial device and can access it as you normally would.

-To configure a CPU port for a serial application, call up the main menu (Ctrl - F12), and then select computer and press [Enter].
+To configure a CPU port for a serial application, call up the main menu ([Ctrl] - F12), and then select computer and press [Enter].
 From the configure computer menu, use the up/down arrow keys to select the desired computer to configure for serial, then use the left arrow key and select the keyboard field for the selected computer and press [Enter].
 A selection box will display listing the supported choices.
 Use the up/down arrow keys and select the serial baud rate to configure the CPU port for and press [Enter].
 Save the changes to flash memory.
 Once saved, that CPU port is configured for serial support.
+(See Figure 22)